RenukaGajaweera/salaryparser/README.md

 # salaryparser

-- Spring boot application using spring batch processing to read a csv file consisting of employee salary information and write to in-memory hsql database
+- Spring boot application using spring batch processing to read a csv file consisting of employee salary information and write only the validated entries to in-memory hsql database.
+The application will print the average salary of employees in db table along with the number of invalid entries and a list of invalid entries. **Assumption:** the average salary of employees is calculated using the number of entries per employee in DB table.
+- Java version 17

 ## Build Instructions
 - open command terminal
 - *cd* into the salaryparser folder location